SubodhShil/Phitron/Semester 1/Course 3/Week 5 - Binary Tree/Module 17 - Binary Tree Implementation/README.md

 ## **```Variants of binary tree```**

 1. **Full Binary Tree**: Count of child nodes either 0 or 2.
 2. **Complete Binary Tree**: All levels are filled properly except for the last level filled from left to right sequentially.
+Complete binary tree isn't perfect but it tends to be perfect
-3. **Perfect or Full or Complete Binary Tree**: All levels needs to be filled up.
+3. **Perfect Binary Tree**: All levels needs to be filled up.